JohnathanMarkSmith/johnathanmarksmith.github.com/_posts/2013-06-18-how-to-use-spring-restteample-to-post-data-to-a-web-service.md

 You can see from the above code how easy it is to use RESTTeample to post data to a web service.

-You can see how easy it is to use Spring's Java Configuration (JavaConfig) style and Not XML..
-The time of using XML files with Springs is over...

 ### We Can I Get The Sourcec Code

 You can checkout the project from github.